Bermuda Militia Artillery: Between the wars

 A 6" Breech Loading (BL) gun is visible mounted, in the background.
 Other restored guns await re-mounting at Royal Naval Dockyard, Bermuda.

 A 9.2" Breech Loading (BL) gun at St. David's Battery (or the Examination Battery), St. David's, Bermuda in 2011.Two 6" BLs are visible behind.

 This was not the end for the BMA, however, as it was re-constituted for the annual camp of 1920, when fifty new recruits joined six officers and 154 other ranks who had enlisted before or during the war.
 In 1921, one company was tasked with providing mobile detachments, and the other for serving at fixed batteries.

-In 1924, the Royal Garrison Artillery was amalgamated again with the Royal Field Artillery as the Royal Artillery, although the Royal Horse Artillery remained as a separate arm within the Royal Regiment of Artillery.
+In 1924, the Royal Garrison Artillery was amalgamated again with the Royal Horse Artillery and Royal Field Artillery as the Royal Artillery (within which the Royal Horse Artillery retained its distinct identity).
 In 1928, the last of the regular army Royal Artillery detachments, along with the Royal Engineers Fortress Company which manned searchlights at the batteries, were withdrawn from Bermuda due to post-war reductions in expenditure.
 By 1935, all of the batteries in Bermuda became inactive, except the Examination Battery at Saint David's Head, which the BMA assumed complete responsibility for operating.
 Also in 1928, the BMA was reorganised along the lines of the Territorial Army.
 Although it ceased at this point to be a militia unit, it was not re-titled as the Militia Artillery units in the United Kingdom had been.

 With re-organisation as a territorial unit, training requirements became a weekly drill night, plus an annual two week camp.
 All of its enlisted men were discharged, and the unit slowly began to rebuild its strength through new recruitment.
 In 1930, the War Office also ceased funding annual camps outside of the British Isles, citing a lack of funds, and the Bermuda government began funding training.
 Although the colonial government began paying a contribution towards the costs of the BVRC during this period, the Imperia government remained completely responsible for funding the BMA until its re-organisation in 1951.
 In 1931, a new territorial unit, the Bermuda Volunteer Engineers (BVE), was raised to take up the role of manning the search light detachment at Saint David's Battery (and in 1940 it also absorbed the BVRC signals element, providing wireless communications for the garrison).